 Five faculty and two staff members earned 2020 College of Communication and Information annual awards.
-They will be honored at the end of the virtual CCI Faculty/Staff meeting on Nov.
-20 at 10:30 a.m.
+They were honored during the CCI Faculty/Staff meeting Nov.
+20.

 Faculty award winners included: Communication Studies Assistant Professor Jenny Crowley (Faculty Research Award), Information Sciences Associate Professor Devendra Potnis (Faculty Teaching Award), Communication Studies Assistant Professor Emily Paskewitz (Faculty Service/Outreach Award), Information Sciences Clinical Associate Professor Cindy Welch (Non-Tenure Track Faculty Service/Outreach Award), and Information Sciences Lecturer Scot Smith (Part-Time Lecturer Teaching Award).

 The Non-Tenure Track Service/Outreach Award and the Part-Time Lecturer Teaching Award are new categories for 2020.
 The Lecturer Teaching Award was renamed the Non-Tenure Track Faculty Teaching Award.

 CCI also created two new staff awards: the Big Orange Award, given to Coordinator of Student Services Tanya Arnold (Information Sciences); and the Volunteer Spirit Award, given to Administrative Specialist II Pamela Durban (Information Sciences).